jeamajoal/JVSHomeControl/README.md

 - The server auto-backs up `server/data/config.json` into `server/data/backups/` on writes and keeps only the most recent 200 backup files by default (override with `BACKUP_MAX_FILES`).
 Consider excluding backups from source control for long-term use.
 - See `server/MAKER_API.md` for Maker API endpoint patterns.

+## Ideas

+- **Weather “data hub” microservice**: build a small app that pulls **Open‑Meteo** on a schedule, stores the latest values (and optionally history) in something simple like SQLite/JSON, and exposes them via a tiny HTTP API (or MQTT) so other apps can consume one consistent local weather feed.